Injury Attorneys | Restoring LivesTM

 Colon cancer patients can experience different symptoms depending on the size and location of the cancer.
 Complicating diagnosis is the fact that early stages of colon cancer are often asymptomatic—patients might not realize that they’re sick until the disease has already progressed.
 It’s important to get an accurate diagnosis as soon as possible.

 Colon cancer symptoms can include the following:

 Colon cancer can be detected with either a colonoscopy or a computerized tomography (CT) scan.
 These tests look for visible signs of change in the intestines.

 An incorrect diagnosis can allow a disease to progress and can limit or dramatically change treatment options.
-Cancers that progress too far can’t be treated with laparoscopic surgery, for instance, and patients who are misdiagnosed will likely need additional surgeries, more chemotherapy or radiation, and stand a higher chance of having their cancer come back.
+Cancers that progress too far can’t be treated with laparoscopic surgery, for instance, and patients who are misdiagnosed will likely need additional surgeries, have to go through more chemotherapy or radiation, and stand a higher chance of having their cancer come back.
 In some cases, the results can be fatal.

 There are a number of diseases or health problems with symptoms that overlap with colorectal cancers.
 Seeking a second opinion on any diagnosis is important to ensure you’re getting the medical treatment that you need.

 Other diseases that may be misdiagnosed as cancer, or diagnosed instead of cancer, include: